How Are Treasury Bills (T-Bills) paid and taxed?

 How Are Treasury Bills Taxed

-If you’re considering investing in Treasury bills, a type of U.S. government bond, it’s important to understand the specific tax status that applies to these investments.
+If youre considering investing in Treasury bills, a type of U.S. government bond, its important to understand the specific tax status that applies to these investments.

 Investors who already own these securities should ensure that they pay the IRS what they owe, and should know what to expect in terms of taxation when their Treasury bills reach maturity.